huldanalyst/HR-Analytics/README.md

 Human Resources Analytics - A Microsoft Excel and SQL project

 ## Analysis
-Data analysis was conducted in MySQL, with views created using the queries below:
+Data analysis was conducted in `MySQL`, with views created for various reports and dashboards, using the queries below:

+#### Performance and Satisfaction
 ```
- # Performance and Satisfaction

 CREATE VIEW `average los per year (table)` AS
 SELECT YEAR(StartDate) year, ROUND(SUM(length_of_service)/COUNT(EmpID)) 'average length of service'
 FROM employee_data
 GROUP BY year
 ORDER BY year;

 CREATE VIEW `employee count by performance score` AS
 SELECT `Performance Score`, COUNT(*) employee_count